Hong Kong Crypto Tax 2026: No Capital Gains Tax — and the Trade vs Investment Line

 Hong Kong Crypto Tax 2026

-Hong Kong's crypto tax reduces to one question: are you investing or trading?
+Almost everything about Hong Kong's crypto tax comes down to a single question: are you investing or trading?
 There is no capital gains tax, so a genuine long-term investor's crypto gains are generally untaxed.
-But Hong Kong taxes business profits, and a person trading crypto as a business is carrying on a taxable trade.
-The asset is never the issue; the characterisation is.
-This guide covers the line, the badges of trade, and the 2026 fund measures.
+But Hong Kong does tax business profits, and someone who trades crypto as a business is carrying on a taxable trade like any other.
+The asset itself is never what decides the outcome; the character of the activity is.
+This guide covers that line, the badges of trade the Inland Revenue Department uses to draw it, and the 2026 measures aimed at funds and institutional investors.

-- No capital gains tax — genuine long-term crypto investment gains generally not taxable.
+- There is no capital gains tax, so gains from genuine long-term crypto investment are generally not taxable.

-- Profits Tax applies if the activity is a trade or business with Hong-Kong-sourced profits.
+- Profits Tax applies where the activity amounts to a trade or business with Hong-Kong-sourced profits.

-- The trade-vs-investment characterisation is the entire question (badges of trade).
+- The trade-versus-investment characterisation is effectively the entire question, settled by the badges of trade.

-- 2026 fund/institutional measures: profits-tax exemption extended to qualifying funds / certain institutional investors for virtual-asset gains.
+- 2026 fund/institutional measures extend the profits-tax exemption to qualifying funds and certain institutional investors for virtual-asset gains.

-- CARF information reporting still operates despite the no-CGT domestic outcome.
+- CARF information reporting still operates regardless of the no-capital-gains-tax domestic outcome.

 No capital gains tax — the foundation